-- 4. The provider shall carry out the first risk assessment by [Date of application of this Regulation + 3 months] or, where the provider did not offer the service in the Union by [Date of application of this Regulation], by three months from the date at which the provider started offering the service in the Union. - Subsequently, the provider shall update the risk assessment where necessary and at least once every three years from the date at which it last carried out or updated the risk assessment.
-However: - (a) for a service which is subject to a detection order issued in accordance with Article 7, the provider shall update the risk assessment at the latest two four months before the expiry of the period of application of the detection order; - (b) the Coordinating Authority of establishment may require the provider to update the risk assessment at a reasonable earlier date than the date referred to in the second subparagraph, where there is evidence indicating a possible substantial change in the risk that the service is used for the purpose of online child sexual abuse. - 4a.
-The risk assessment shall gather information on the limitation of the risk to an identifiable part or component of the service where possible, such as specific types of channels of an interpersonal communications service, or to specific users or specific groups or types of users where possible, to the extent that such part, component, specific users or specific groups or types of users can be assessed in isolation for the purpose of mitigating the risk of online child sexual abuse. - 5.
+4. The provider shall carry out the first risk assessment by [Date of application of this Regulation + 3 months] or, where the provider did not offer the service in the Union by [Date of application of this Regulation], by three months from the date at which the provider started offering the service in the Union.

+Subsequently, the provider shall update the risk assessment where necessary and, depending on the risk category determined in accordance with Article 5(2), at least once every three years for low-risk services, at least once every two years for medium-risk services and at least once every year for high-risk services from the date at which it last carried out or updated the risk assessment.
+However:

+- (a) for a high-risk service which is subject to a detection order issued in accordance with Article 7, the provider shall update the risk assessment at the latest two four months before the expiry of the period of application of the detection order; - (b) the Coordinating Authority of establishment may require the provider to update the risk assessment at a reasonable earlier date than the date referred to in the second subparagraph, where there is evidence, including from Coordinating Authorities of other Member States or from providers offering low-risk or medium-risk services, indicating a possible substantial change in the risk that the service is used for the purpose of online child sexual abuse. - 4a.
+The risk assessment shall gather information on the limitation of the risk to an identifiable part or component of the service where possible, such as specific types of channels of an interpersonal communications service, or to specific users or specific groups or types of users where possible, to the extent that such part, component, specific users or specific groups or types of users of users can be assessed in isolation for the purpose of mitigating the risk of online child sexual abuse. - 5.
 The risk assessment shall include an assessment of any potential remaining risk that, after taking the mitigation measures pursuant to Article 4, the service is used for the purpose of online child sexual abuse. - 6.
 The Commission, in cooperation with Coordinating Authorities and the EU Centre and after having conducted a public consultation, may issue guidelines on the application of paragraphs 1 to 5, having due regard in particular to relevant technological developments and to the manners in which the services covered by those provisions are offered and used.